todi1856/com.unity.android.dependency-resolver/README.md

 Also, downloading dependencies into Assets/Plugins/Android folder creates dependency conflicts if GameActivity is enabled as application entry point.

-Due reasons above, **EDM4U** might not work for your case, especially if you're targeting GameActivity.
+Due reasons above, **EDM4U** might not work for your case, especially if you're targeting GameActivity..

 ## Settings